mpizenberg/elm-test-rs/README.md

 ### Globs are treated slightly differently

-Whith elm-test, globs support directories so you can call `elm-test tests/` and all elm files within the `tests/` directory will be used.
+With elm-test, globs support directories so you can call `elm-test tests/` and all elm files within the `tests/` directory will be used.
 With elm-test-rs the arguments must be elm files, so you would call `elm-test-rs tests/**/*.elm` instead.